Kot Engenharia

 Incorrect consideration or disregard for the mechanism of soil-structure interaction can have negative consequences from the economic, operational and safety points of view.

-The compatibility between the displacements of the soil and the structure can lead, in the event of excessive differential vertical displacements, to the redistribution of forces in the superstructure elements and in the loads that reach the foundation.
-As a consequence, there are undersized components in the structure, which makes the structure more susceptible to cracks and unexpected deformations throughout its useful life.
-In critical conditions, the result is the collapse of elements of the structure due to loads not foreseen in the design.
+In this regard, the mismatch between ground and structural movements can lead, in the event of excessive differential settlement (vertical displacement), to a redistribution of stresses in the superstructure elements and in the loads transmitted to the foundation.
+As a consequence, the presence of undersized components in the structure makes it more susceptible to the occurrence of cracks and unexpected deformations throughout its service life.
+In extreme cases, the result is the failure of structural elements due to loads not accounted for in the design.

-In addition to structural impacts, ground displacements can have operational impacts on structures such as yard machinery.
-Vertical and horizontal misalignments in the track (Figure 1) result in increased maintenance requirements and can even lead to a loss of machine stability due to the redistribution of loads.
+In addition to structural impacts, ground displacement can cause operational issues in structures such as yard machinery.
+For example, vertical and horizontal misalignments in the running surface (Figure 1) result in increased maintenance requirements and can even lead to a loss of machine stability due to load redistribution.

 Figure 1: Vertical displacements on a roadway.
 SOURCE: Kot Collection.

-Soil-structure interaction also influences the dynamic response of a structure.
-Soil stiffness and damping vary according to its composition.
-The same structure will behave differently depending on the type of soil it is built on.
-This is especially important when it comes to structures subjected to excitation sources such as mills and crusher bases (Figure 2).
+In addition, soil-structure interaction also influences a structure’s dynamic response.
+Soil stiffness and damping vary depending on its composition.
+The same structure will exhibit different behaviors depending on the type of soil on which it is founded.
+In this regard, this aspect is particularly important when dealing with structures subjected to excitation sources such as mills and crusher bases (Figure 2).

 Figure 2: Dynamic analysis of a crusher base supported on soil.
 SOURCE: Kot Collection.